San Antonio de Pala Asistencia

 The San Antonio de Pala Asistencia, or the Pala Mission, was founded on June 13, 1816, as an asistencia or "sub-mission" to Mission San Luis Rey de Francia, some twenty miles inland upstream from the latter mission on the San Luis Rey River.
 Pala Mission was part of the Spanish missions, asistencias, and estancias system in Las Californias—Alta California.
 Today it is located in the Pala Indian Reservation located in northern San Diego County, with the official name of Mission San Antonio de Pala.
 It is the only historic mission facility still serving a Mission Indian tribe.
+The complex was listed on the National Register of Historic Places in 2026.

 Pala (a derivation of the native term Pale, meaning water) was essentially a small rancho surrounded by large fields and herds.
 The Pala site had been noted by Father Juan Mariner and Captain Juan Pablo Grijalva on an exploratory trip in 1795, when they went up the San Diego River, and then through Sycamore Canyon to the Santa Maria Valley (or Pamó Valley) and into what they named El Valle de San José, now known as Warner Springs.
 Once Mission San Luis Rey began to prosper, it attracted the attention of numerous mountain Native Americans in the area, who were called the Luiseño by the Spanish.